CGJennings/se3docs/docs/um-gc-export.md

 Many game components have a simple back face that consists of a either a fixed image or are an identical copy of the front face.
 Checking this option skips these simple faces.

 > The *Combine front and back faces* and *Exclude simple back faces* can't be selected at the same time.

-### Add bleed margin to game components without one

-If the component design does not include a bleed margin, Strange Eons will synthesize a fake one.
-Not all component types support this option.

 ## The "Readme" file